geudde/attic-chest/pages/13.reference/01.porden/docs.md

 204 STROMBOLL book v.

 And Elba near — from whose exhaustless mines
-In dazzling light the sun reflected shines :*
+In dazzling light the sun reflected shines:*
 Fraternal isles, which future years shall doom, Ambition's cradle one, and one its tomb.f 100